SENSAAS/sensaas-py/README.md

 **This version of SENSAAS is entirely written in python.**

+** The lastest version [SENSAAS-Flex](https://github.com/SENSAAS/sensaas-flex) allows flexible alignments i.e. an optimisation of the conformation of the query molecule**

 ![example](/images/alignment.png)

 **Documentation**: Full documentation is available at [https://github.com/SENSAAS/sensaas-py/blob/main/docs/index.rst](https://github.com/SENSAAS/sensaas-py/blob/main/docs/index.rst)

-**Website**: A web demo to use SENSAAS or [SENSAAS-Flex](https://doi.org/10.1093/bioinformatics/btae105) is available at https://chemoinfo.ipmc.cnrs.fr/SENSAAS/index.html
+**Website**: A web server to use SENSAAS or [SENSAAS-Flex](https://github.com/SENSAAS/sensaas-flex) is available at https://chemoinfo.ipmc.cnrs.fr

 **Tutorial**: These [videos](https://www.youtube.com/channel/UC3cjM1j8cQ-95ev0DNxRMOA) on YouTube provide tutorials

 ## Main features

  - Uses a surface-based representation that also displays pharmacophore features

- - Allows submatchings e.g. aligning a fragment on a large molecule
+ - Allows matchings and submatchings e.g. aligning a fragment on a large molecule

  - Provides the superimposition of 3D molecular graphs

  - Provides Similarity scores

  - Is free and open source

- - The lastest version [SENSAAS-Flex](https://doi.org/10.1093/bioinformatics/btae105) allows flexible alignments i.e. an optimisation of the conformation of the query molecule

 ## Requirements